Premier League title race: Who has the best fixtures in the run-in?

 The Premier League is heading for a classic title race, with Manchester City, Liverpool and Arsenal set for a three-way battle as the season enters the run-in.

 Manchester City, the defending champions, are aiming to win a fourth league title in a row under Pep Guardiola – a feat that has never been achieved in the history of English football.
-City blew Arsenal away in last year’s run-in, but the Gunners are back in the fight this campaign and showed a newfound resilience to grind out a 0-0 draw at the Etihad and remain above the champions with eight games to go.
-The top three have now all played each other twice, so the fate of the title race will be decided elsewhere.
+City blew Arsenal away in last year’s run-in, but the Gunners are back in the fight this campaign and showed a newfound resilience to grind out a 0-0 draw at the Etihad.

-It leaves Liverpool leading the way as the run-in truly begins, with the title in their hands as Jurgen Klopp visits Manchester United and Old Trafford for the final time before he leaves Anfield at the end of the season.
+The Premier League is now in Arsenal’s hands after Liverpool, who stood eight games away from the title, dropped points against Manchester United at Old Trafford.

-So, as the Premier League title race enters April, which team has the best fixtures and who has the hardest run of games to end the season?
+So, with seven games to go, which team has the best fixtures and who has the hardest run of games to end the season?
 Here’s where the title could be won and lost...

 Arsenal